 Mortgage Loan Options

-It makes sense to refinance into a fixed rate home loan when rates are low and you plan to live in your home for a long time.
-Conventional fixed rate loans require that you have a minimum of 5% equity in your home.
-If you have less than 20% equity, please read more about our low down payment options, below.
+It makes sense to choose a fixed rate home loan (a fixed rate mortgage) when rates are low and you plan to live in your home for a long time.
+Conventional fixed rate loans require that you have a minimum of 3% of the value of your home to use as a down payment.
+If you have less than a 20% down payment, please read more about our low down payment options, below.

 The most popular form of mortgage is a 30 year fixed rate program, although First Internet Bank also offers 25, 20, 15, and 10 year fixed rate home loan terms.
 Shorter terms typically have lower rates.
 Additionally, the shorter the term, the less interest you will pay during the life of the loan, and the faster you will build equity in your home.
 However, your monthly payment will be higher with a shorter term loan because the amount of the loan is amortized over a shorter period of time (divided by fewer months).